kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 In most cases, this restricted search results in a resource fit error, naturally triggering the scheduler's preemption pathway.
 In this case, the pod will be kept in the `Unschedulable` queue.

-However, if the resize fits without needing preemption (e.g., if cluster topology shifts or other workloads exit, freeing up capacity on the host), the `NodeResourcesFit` plugin returns a status of `UnschedulableAndUnresolvable` (with a message like `"pod resize fits, waiting for Kubelet actuation"`).
-Because the node status is `UnschedulableAndUnresolvable` rather than `Unschedulable`, the `DefaultPreemption` plugin's PostFilter phase skips victim selection on the node (as it only evaluates `Unschedulable` nodes).
-This ensures the scheduler skips the preemption phase, but keeps the deferred pod in the `Unschedulable` queue.
+However, if the resize fits without needing preemption (e.g., if cluster topology shifts or other workloads exit, freeing up capacity on the host), the **`DeferredPodScheduling`** plugin implements the `Permit` phase and returns a status of `UnschedulableAndUnresolvable` (with a message like `"pod resize fits, waiting for Kubelet actuation"`).
+This ensures the scheduler skips the preemption and binding phases, but keeps the deferred pod in the `Unschedulable` queue to await Kubelet actuation.

 Because a parked pod's capacity can be consumed by other workloads before the Kubelet actuates it, the scheduler registers `NodeResourcesFit` QHints to watch for pod upsize events on the same node.
 If another pod on the node scales up, the QHint moves the parked pod back to the `activeQ` for re-evaluation.